Oliver Minatel: Cavalry FC

 Oliver returned to Canada in 2019, joining Cavalry FC ahead of the inaugural Canadian Premier League season.
 Oliver was Cavalry FC's first-ever non-Canadian signing.
 He cited the quality of life in Canada as a factor in his decision to return.
 He scored 8 goals in his first season with Cavalry as the team came very close to winning the championship.
 In December 2019, Cavalry announced Minatel would return to the club for the 2020 season.
 Unfortunately, he fractured both his tibia and his fibula in a match against York9, ending his season.
 He returned for the 2021 season, but was sidelined for most of the season due to his injury, only managing to appear in 3 matches at the end of the year.
 He departed the club following the 2021 season.

 York United

 Minatel remained signed with York United FC ahead of the 2022 Canadian Premier League season.

 After a number of injuries that limited his time with both Cavalry and York United, on October 11, 2022, Minatel announced his retirement from the professional game.

 After retirement

 Shortly after putting an end to his playing career, on February 8, 2023, Minatel was officially announced as the new Head of Recruitment and Player Development by his former club Cavalry FC.

+In the summer of 2024, he joined Major League Soccer club Orlando City SC as a scouting coordinator.